Magyartanulas/magyartanulas.github.io/word_building.md

 * `megszentségteleníthetetlenségeskedéseitekért` - For your undescrability-esque behaviour (until the action is exhausted)

 `-het` is seen here again, but also `meg-` which marks telicity.
 We'll see this in more sections, and eventually it will be explained.

+### Summary

+* Alteration of meaning can be done through attachments onto the base word.
+* Compound words are also common and are merely base words added together.

 `Challenge!`